p2panda/handbook/website/docs/learn/entries.md

 ## Deletion

-With the ever-growing nature of Append-Only Logs we might end up with extremely long lists of Entries which comes with two problems: a) we want to safe some space on our hard-disk b) we don’t want to always look at _all_ Backlinks just to verify the integrity of _all_ Entries.
+With the ever-growing nature of Append-Only Logs we might end up with extremely long lists of Entries which comes with two problems: a) we want to save some space on our hard-disk b) we don’t want to always look at _all_ Backlinks just to verify the integrity of _all_ Entries.
 This takes too much time!

 With Backlinks this is tricky, as removing Entries would mean that we tamper with the integrity of the hashes.
 Holes in a log can easily be detected and will break the chain, we would need to consider such Bamboo data invalid.